greenelab/deep-review/manuscript.md

 Currently, these methods are enticing but do not necessarily outperform classic approaches by a large margin.
 The neural fingerprints [@Oe573FaL] were narrowly beaten by regression using traditional circular fingerprints on a drug efficacy prediction task but were superior for predicting solubility or photovoltaic efficiency.
 In the original study, graph convolutions [@145os4Y6t] performed comparably to a multi-task network using standard fingerprints and slightly better than the neural fingerprints [@Oe573FaL] on the drug efficacy task but were slightly worse than the influence-relevance voter method on an HIV dataset [@cjj5vT3H].
-Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@11QhcW8tX], though evaluation in this domain often uses auROC (area under the receiver operating characteristic curve) [@bbJMoSfn], which has limited utility due to the large class imbalance (see Discussion).
+Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@11QhcW8tX], though evaluation in this domain often uses area under the receiver operating characteristic curve (AUROC) [@bbJMoSfn], which has limited utility due to the large class imbalance (see Discussion).

 We remain optimistic for the potential of deep learning and specifically representation learning in drug discovery.
 Rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.